pdxparrot/ssj2019/SETUP.md

 * Create a PlayerInputData in Data/Data and attach it to the PlayerInput component

 ### Player / Game Viewer

+* Cinemachine Viewer
+  * Add CinemachineBrain to Camera
+  * Create a new layer for each potential viewer
+  * **TODO:** Need to make sure we put each viewer on its own layer

 * Create a new Player/GameViewer script that overrides one of the Core/Game Viewers and implements the IPlayerViewer interface
   * Implement the required interface